-If you received (or your parents received funds or funds that were paid on your behalf for tuition and fees or you purchased books at the HCC bookstore), less assistance than the amount that you earned, you may be able to receive those additional funds.
-If you received more assistance than you earned, the excess funds must be returned by the school and/or you.
+If you received (or your parents received funds or funds that were paid on your behalf for tuition and fees or you purchased books at the HCC Campus Store), less assistance than the amount that you earned, you may be able to receive those additional funds.
+If you received more assistance than you earned, the school and/or you must return the excess funds.

-There are some federal student aid funds that you cannot earn once you withdraw because of other eligibility requirements.
-For example, if you withdraw from classes before the day your loan is scheduled to disburse, you will not earn any direct student loan funds that you would have received if you had remained enrolled.
+You cannot earn some federal student aid funds once you withdraw because of other eligibility requirements.
+For example, if you withdraw from classes before the day your loan is scheduled to disburse, you will not earn any Direct Loan funds that you would have received if you had remained enrolled.

-If you received (or your parents received funds or funds that were paid on your behalf for tuition and fees or purchase books at the HCC bookstore) excess federal student aid funds that must be returned, HCC must return a portion of the excess equal to the lesser of:
+If you received (or your parents received funds or funds that were paid on your behalf for tuition and fees or purchase books at the HCC Campus Store) excess federal student aid funds that must be returned, HCC must return a portion of the excess equal to the lesser of: